Etyre/Engineered-Efficacy-/General domains.md

    -->

-### Articulating motivating beliefs and models, in full, in writing
+### Articulating motivating beliefs and models in writing, to uncover assumptions and clarify for coherence

 <!--    - Flagging assumptions to test